amohammed6/musqratt/team.md

   <div class="column" style="float: left; width: 50%;">
     <!-- Description -->
     <strong>Description</strong>
     <p>Evan Stella is a graduating senior in CS at GW.
 Evan developed CompositeOS's support for MusQraTT, including creating a runtime environment for Rust on Composite, adding Rust support for Composite's build system, and optimizing Composite's network drivers for MusQraTT.
-Evan has worked on CompositeOS for over a year and a half with the GW Systems lab and is excited with the future of the operating system.
+Evan has worked on CompositeOS for over a year and a half with the GW Systems lab and is excited for the future of the operating system.
 He will be working as a Research Engineer at Lockheed Martin's Advanced Technology Laboratories after graduation.
     </p>
   </div>
 </div>